Twin Cities, Gemini

 Gilbert shivered in his damp uniform.

 Damn.
 Gilbert hated thinking.

-“Private Gilbert Wolff Shows promise.
-He gets along with his squadron-mates, and he’s skilled in combat.
-He’d make a fine office.
+“Private Gilbert Wolff shows promise.
+He gets along with his division-mates, and he’s skilled in combat.
+He’d make a fine officer.
 But unfortunately, I find that he’s lacking initiative and dedication to our country.
 He puts heart in areas he shouldn’t.”Major Erwin Ersatz, pre-Aquarian-Capricornian Border Conflict